JonesKwameOsei/Azure-Build-a-containerized-web-application-with-Docker/README.md

 4. Proceed to the Networking section.

-5. For each setting on the Networking tab, input the specified values.
+5. For each setting on the Networking tab, input the specified values.<p>
 |Setting|Value
 |-----------|--------------|
 |Networking type	Public|